nicfv/Me/docs/posts/building-pc.md

 sudo ./install.sh
 ```

-...The driver built sucessfully, and the printer finally responded to all my printing requests!
+...The driver built sucessfully, and the printer was finally conquered!